Insurance Discount for Backup Camera

-As far as the rear-view camera is concerned, some studies suggest such devices make driving safer.
+As far as the backup camera installation is concerned, some studies suggest such devices make driving safer.
 They also tend to reduce the number of bumper damage accidents, especially on larger vehicles and motorhomes.

 But since such accidents usually generate little or no damage, the financial implications for insurance companies are minimal.
 At this point, many are hesitant to offer significant premium reductions merely because a car has a backup camera.

 Insurers will most likely wait to offer discounts for rearview cameras until there is significant proof that these backup cameras greatly reduce claims from accidents.

 Enter your ZIP code below to view companies that have cheap car insurance rates.